-Photomicrography—the process of taking pictures with a microscope—is both an art and a science.
+Photomicrography—the process of taking pictures with a microscope or taking pictures with your microscopy through photomicrography for spores – is both an art and a science.

 Photomicrography doesn’t require particularly hard-to-find or expensive equipment; one could easily get started with just a few hundred dollars.
 While the results won’t be as impressive as what you could accomplish with thousands of dollars worth of specialized equipment, most hobbyists are pleasantly surprised at the relatively low barrier of entry to photomicrography—which is a good thing indeed, since taking pictures of your specimens is the next logical step for any home microscopist.